Today’s episode is meant to help you figure out how to write your medical school personal statement.

-- Be clear as to how you want them to edit it: for the content or for the organization or the typos?
+- Be clear with each of them about how you want them to edit it: for the content, for the organization, or for typos?

 What’s your story?

-- Show them the qualities that you have through what you’ve had in the past
+- Show them your personal qualities through what you’ve done in the past.

 - Keeping a journal will definitely help you write your personal statement.